derekmerck/docker-conda-xarch/README.md

 ### `arm32v7`

 Most low-power single board computers such as the Raspberry Pi and Beagleboard are `arm32v7` devices.
-Cross-compiling the appropriate image takes too long on Travis CI, so it currently has to be tediously cross-compiled and pushed locally.
+Appropriate images can be cross-compiled and pushed from Travis CI.

 ```bash
 $ docker-compose build conda-py2-arm32v7 keras-tf-py2-arm32v7